caderob/hacker-cheatsheet/Effective Learning Strategies/OffSec Training Methodology/Contextual Learning and Interleaving.md

-# Working with NSE Scripts
+# Contextual Learning and Interleaving

 Lab 1 - What is meant by the term "Demonstration Method"?
 Enter your answer in the form of a single character.
 >B. The instructor models the skill the learner is hoping to learn.